luyadev/luya.io/docs/guide/cms/blocktypes.md

 In order to develop custom directive types you need to create a few things are required:

 1. A module which is registered and loaded (the module will provide the registration of the asset files). [[/guide/admin/intro]]
-2. An asset file which holds the angular directive code. [[/guide/admin/assets]]]
+2. An asset file which holds the AngularJS directive code. [[/guide/admin/assets]]]
-3. The angular directive itself which is compatible with LUYA injector API.
+3. The AngularJS directive itself which is compatible with LUYA injector API.

 An example code for a directive which is compatible with the injector API directive: